 What Employers Urgently Need to Know About Kitchen Table Ergonomics

-With millions of desk workers ordered to work from home for months, through the end of the year, or even permanently, employers need to consider the fact that liability for ergonomic injuries has now pierced the veil of the corporate campus.
+With millions of desk workers ordered to work from home for nearly a year now, with many converted to predominantly working from home on a permanent basis, employers need to consider the fact that liability for ergonomic injuries has now pierced the veil of the corporate campus.
 “Kitchen Table Ergonomics” is the new buzzword of the day, along with “Zoom Fatigue,” and employers need to be wide-eyed about the implications.

 According to numerous studies conducted by the Department of Labor and the Occupational Safety and Health Administration (OSHA) in commercial office settings, musculoskeletal disorders (MSDs) are the leading cause of pain, suffering, and disability in American workplaces, accounting for 33% of all workers’ compensation costs.
 Direct costs are estimated to exceed $20B a year, with total costs including lost productivity amounting to over $50B a year for American employers.